thejasonxie/portfolio/src/pages/projects/privanote.md

 description: A detailed report of PrivaNote.
 name: Jason Xie
 date: June 12, 2022
-img: "/assets/privanote.png"
+img: "/assets/projects/privanote/privanote.png"
 repoLink: "https://github.com/PrivaNoteTeam/PrivaNote"
 demoLink: "https://www.youtube.com/watch?v=yCYnAPSgYa0&ab_channel=PrivaNoteTeam"
 ---

 This project was completed as my school's capstone project during two semesters of my <a href="https://www.senecacollege.ca/programs/fulltime/CPA.html" target="_blank">Computer Programming and Analysis</a> program at <a href="https://www.senecacollege.ca/home.html" target="_blank">Seneca College</a> from May 2021 to December 2021.

-The first semester consisted of project planning and management which resulted in building a Software Requirements Specification (SRS) document that can be found <a href="https://docs.google.com/document/d/1ELxASBmFmaZhRiirG6oLVcJKfYo66Z0o/edit?usp=sharing&ouid=116152409118747259916&rtpof=true&sd=true" target="_blank">here.</a> The second semester consisted of implementing the project and the end-result can be found on the project's<a href={frontmatter.repoLink} target="_blank">GitHub repo.</a>
+The first semester consisted of project planning and management which resulted in building a Software Requirements Specification (SRS) document that can be found <a href="https://docs.google.com/document/d/1ELxASBmFmaZhRiirG6oLVcJKfYo66Z0o/edit?usp=sharing&ouid=116152409118747259916&rtpof=true&sd=true" target="_blank">here.</a> The second semester consisted of implementing the project and the end-result can be found on the project's<a href={frontmatter.repoLink} target="_blank">GitHub repo</a> where you can also download and try the app in the <a href="https://github.com/PrivaNoteTeam/PrivaNote/releases/tag/v1.0.0" target="_blank">GitHub releases.</a>

 ![PrivaNote UI](https://i.imgur.com/JADxLG1.png)